quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## QUIC and Network Address Translation (NAT)

-This section explains how QUIC supports devices that perform Network Address Translation (NAT) better than other connection-oriented protocols and also how the use of QUIC's connection ID for NAT can create serious problems for the endpoints even though it might appear attractive to simplify network management.
+This section explains how QUIC supports devices that perform Network Address Translation (NAT) better than other connection-oriented protocols, and also how the use of QUIC's connection ID for NAT can create serious problems for the endpoints even though it might appear to simplify network management.
 In summary, devices that perform NAT should refrain from parsing or otherwise using QUIC connection IDs but retain their existing 4-tuple-based operation instead.